Why do you think we’re writing this article?

 Because you don’t do data.

-I know, you think that you do do data.
+Maybe you think that you do do data.

 Because you installed Google Analytics.
 You look at traffic numbers.
 You know your most popular blog articles.
 You once read a great article on bounce rates.
 You watched an online Google Analytics tutorial.
 So you’re an expert.

 Eventually, a cold reality summons itself from the real world.
 Because what you think is great content doesn’t matter.
-What I think is great content doesn’t matter.
+What we think is great content doesn’t matter.
 We aren’t buying a sport coat, our opinion on things isn’t discovered through vanity.
 To figure out if what we wrote wins, we must leverage analytics.
 And that doesn’t mean simply monitoring user sessions.
 This means applying Google Analytics to content marketing strategy and setting our sails appropriately.

 Why Google Analytics Fuels Content Marketing Strategy